Canadian towns scramble to take precautions against wildfire

 "We can't force people to use metal roofing," said Vance.

-Local authorities do have some room to maneouver.
+Local authorities do have some room to maneuver.
 Peace River, 120 miles north west of Slave Lake, requires substantive fire proofing for new developments with houses close together.

 Many towns complained that it is difficult to keep hold of firefighters, who are unpaid.